-- c.
-Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidenced to the contrary - d.
+- Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidenced to the contrary - d.
 Parties will use these reports to self-monitor performance. - e.
-Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - 3) Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - a.
-All UNC and IGT UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC/IGT UNC or not) to achieve the PAO - 4) Responsibility for updating the PAF document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in the UNC Transportation Principal Document (TPD) V16, as an autonomous UNC sub-Committee following the principle used in UNC General Terms (GT) D4 for DSC sub-Committees.
+Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - 3) Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - All UNC and IGT UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC/IGT UNC or not) to achieve the PAO - 4) Responsibility for updating the PAF document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in the UNC Transportation Principal Document (TPD) V16, as an autonomous UNC sub-Committee following the principle used in UNC General Terms (GT) D4 for DSC sub-Committees.
 PAC and PAFD will no longer be governed under TPD V12 of the UNC.

-To facilitate comparison tThe following requirements-terms are to be incorporated into TPD V16 of the UNC.
-To demonstrate the principle on which they are based, the requirements are shown under each main heading of General Terms Section D 4 - 4.5 of the UNC DSC Committees (mutatis mutandis) and the paragraph numbers from that chapter are retained for ease of reference.
+To facilitate comparison the following terms to be incorporated into TPD V16 of the UNC are shown under each main heading of General Terms Section D 4 - 4.5 of the UNC DSC Committees (mutatis mutandis).